-The Ambulatory Care Advancement Coaching (ACAC) Conference will focus on targeted implementation and advancement of patient care services.
+The Ambulatory Care Advancement Coaching (ACAC) Workshop will focus on targeted implementation and advancement of patient care services.
 Participants will commit to a patient care service implementation or optimization project.
 Peer to peer diffusion and collaborative sharing will be leveraged.
 This program bridges the gap between current and desired pharmacy practice.

 In this activity, key components of service implementation and practice optimization will be reviewed.
 Specific areas of focus include environmental analysis, defining pharmacist role, credentialing, privileging, scope of practice, collaborative practice agreements, ensuring competency, outcome measures, billing, practice implementation, overcoming resistance, outcomes analysis, practice refinement, and creation of a business plan for resources.
 The coaches will also provide personalized mentorship to assist participants in planning their projects.

 After the conclusion of this application-based educational activity, participants should be able to:

 - Conduct an environmental analysis and create an action plan outlining steps to complete the participant specific practice advancement project

 - Create a Wisconsin a business plan to provide patient care services